aragon/toucan-voting-plugin/README.md

 ## Introduction

+We envision a world where governance is both accessible to all, and natively multichain.
+Where users need not tradeoff between economic security, and meaningful participation onchain.
+ToucanVoting lets your voters fly free - voting for low or no-cost across multiple chains, while still maintaining complete, trustless control of the entire system.

-ToucanVoting is a cross-chain governance system for DAOs in the Ethereum Ecosystem built on [Aragon OSx](https://aragon.org/aragonosx).
+Specifically, ToucanVoting is a cross-chain governance system for DAOs in the Ethereum Ecosystem built on [Aragon OSx](https://aragon.org/aragonosx).
 It leverages the capabilities of LayerZero v2 to facilitate low-cost and trustless governance of DAOs across multiple chains.

 ## Features and Benefits